-So and both the components of velocity u and v are functions of only x and y.
-Because, we have saying that assuming that the flow is invariant in the third direction.
-Now, we are going to introduce a concept, new concept called a stream function.
-It is a function of the two independent variables, its denoted by the Greek letter psi is a function of both x and y, and its related to the fluid velocities in the following manner.
-So, its related as follows u of x y is partial psi by partial y v of x y is minus partial psi by partial x.

-That is this new function is constricted is defined in such a manner.
-That if you take and it is a function of the both the independent variables x and y in a two dimensional flow.
-If you take the partial derivative of the new function with the respect to y, you get the x component of the velocity u.
-And if you take the partial derivative of the new function psi with respect to x that is the negative of that is basically the y component of the velocity v, so this is the definition of string function.
+It is denoted by the Greek letter psi is a function of both x and y.
+And it is related to the fluid velocities in the following manner.
+So it is related as follows u of x y is partial psi by partial y v of x y is minus partial psi by partial x.
+That is this new function is constructed is defined in such a manner that if you take and it is it is a function of the both the independent variables x and y in a two dimensional flow.
+If you take the partial derivative of the new function with respect to the y, you get the x component of the velocity u.
+And if you take the partial derivative of the new function psi with respect to x that is in the negative of that is basically the y component of the velocity v, so this is the definition of stream function.
+What is the advantage of this definition?
+Now, let us look at the continuity equation, you have partial u partial x plus partial v partial y is zero that is the continuity equation.
+Now, I am going to substitute u here and v here through these definitions.